Daniel-KM/Omeka-S-module-Internationalisation/README.md

 - [ ] Add automatic selection of the site with the browser language.
 - [ ] Manage sites by group instead of sync manually.
 - [ ] Add a view to display all the languages that are used.
 - [ ] Add a bulk edit to normalize all languages, so fallbacks won't be necessary in  most of the cases.
+For now, use Bulk Edit.
 - [ ] Add a view to manage fallbacks (site settings?).
 - [ ] Sort by the translated value.
 - [ ] Sort by the translated resource class and template labels.